rutopio/EmojiSalon/README.md

 In this branch, we will use [Twemoji](https://github.com/twitter/twemoji) SVG data for demonstrations.
 You can select, color, and download your creation as an SVG or PNG for your use.

-Besides, if you intend to use your creation on the website, you can utilize the [Twemoji-colr](https://github.com/mozilla/twemoji-colr) webfont along with modified CSS.
+Additionally, if you intend to use your creation on the website, you can make use of the [Twemoji-colr](https://github.com/mozilla/twemoji-colr) webfont along with modified CSS.
 The HTML and CSS codes can be found in the _Share and More_ panel (click the _Share and More_ button on the desktop website)

-Moreover, the `colrv0` branch demonstrate the use of `COLR/CPAL v0` color fonts to achieve the same result as svg approach.
+Moreover, the `colrv0` branch demonstrates the use of `COLR/CPAL v0` color fonts to achieve the same result as svg approach.
 And the `colrv1` shows the advanced experiment about `COLR/CPAL v1` by using Noto Color Emoji.

 ## Usage